jenn2318/Thoughts42DayP2/README.md

 Create interactive archive feature for other users to comment on archived thought posts Add handlebars or EJS templating to build out the html pages Add more users to the database
-Make API calls to business related or creative related websites for thought ideas Add Passportjs functionality for user authentication for user sign in with Google
+Make API calls to business related or creative related websites for thought ideas and emojis Add Passportjs functionality for user authentication for user sign in with Google